4tiennguyen/Book_Rating_Prediction/complete_project/README.md

 ### 5. Prediction models (with LDA features)

-After having LDA features, we combined them with basic features and performed the three algorithms listed in section 4.2.
+After having LDA features, we combined them with basic features and performed the three algorithms listed.
 We tested both weighted and unweighted averages of RF, NN, and XGB with cross-validation train/test split to try and improve the model performance beyond just the three individual models.
 We evaluated the ensembles based on MAE, MSE, RMSE, and R2 adjusted.

 # Experiments and Evaluation
 For **our baseline**, we decided to calculate the errors by predicting the mean for all books’ rating differences (it is known as Zero Rule Algorithm.
 It works by calculating the mean value for the observed output values.)
 We used this baseline to compare to our models’ errors in order to know if our prediction model is working correctly as intended.
 The baseline errors are as follows: